Commercial fish feed: Hatchery feeds

 Specialised feeds are produced for fish hatcheries.
 In species such as salmon and trout, the newly hatched fry first feed from their yolk sacs and then can be fed with starter feeds.
 Marine species such as sea bass, sea bream, flounders and turbot consume the nutrition in their yolk sacs during the first few days post hatching and then are fed for several weeks on live prey, in the form of rotifers and brine shrimp (Artemia).

 Development of manufactured feeds

 Until the end of World War II most fish hatcheries relied on raw meat (horse meat in particular) as a dietary staple for trout.
 In the early 1950s, John E. (Red) Hanson, while working for the New Mexico Game and Fish Department, began experimenting with dietary routine and dry pellet formulations.
 The first fish feed pellets were introduced to hatchery trout at the Red River Hatchery near Taos.
-The pellets resulted in improved conversion rates of food intake to fish production, and lead in turn to the wider adoption of fish pellets in hatcheries.
+The pellets resulted in improved conversion rates of food intake to fish production, and led in turn to the wider adoption of fish pellets in hatcheries.